 How to safely reset the airbag light

-Now that we know how airbags operate, it is time to learn how to disable faulty airbag light.
-Airbags have sensors and a signal module that is used for deployment in case of an accident.
-With time the airbag sensor and module will stop functioning well due to wear.
+Now that we know how airbags operate, it is time to learn how to disable a faulty airbag light.
+Airbags have sensors and a signal module that are used for deployment in the case of an accident.
+With time, the airbag sensor and module will stop functioning well due to wear.

 In the passenger seat is an occupancy sensor that sends signals concerning the passenger weight and prevents unnecessary deployment when you are carrying stuff on the seat.

-You can have the set removed and a new pad put in place, or you can bypass the occupancy sensor and install some affordable plug and play kits.
-This will activate the passenger airbag when the car is running, but you will have to disallow children from seating there.
+You can have the set removed and a new pad put in place, or you can bypass the occupancy sensor and install affordable plug and play kits.
+This will activate the passenger airbag when the car is running, but you will have to disallow children from sitting there.